Before becoming president of the Giants.

 The letters also served as a critical lifeline between himself and his family back home in New York.

 In the decades to come, these letters remained stored away until Susan McDonnell, the eldest daughter of Wellington and Ann, discovered them – and other artifacts – in an attic.
-A portion were made public for the time last year, and Giants.com is proud to provide another peek into the courageous person Wellington was – and so many like him were – on this Veterans Day.
+A portion were made public for the first time in recent years, and Giants.com is proud to provide a look into the courageous person Wellington was – and so many like him were – as the Giants host their annual Salute to Service game this Sunday.

 JANUARY 17, 1945